mapbender/mapbender-starter/CONTRIBUTING.md

 ## Bundle structure

-Is a special set of folders and files that look so:
+Is a special set of folders and files:

 * **Command/** - Contains commands.
 Read more about commands [here] (http://symfony.com/doc/current/components/console/introduction.html#creating-a-basic-command)
 * **Controllers/** - Contains _controllers_ in other words public [API]'s.